Integrated Waste Management Disaster Plan

 Chapter 9: Building Demolition Program

 Background: This chapter sets forth general guidelines for establishing a building demolition program, emphasizing diversion (reuse, recycling) of waste generated as a result of the demolition.
-The information presented here is taken primarily from the:
+The information presented here is taken primarily from:

-- City of Los Angeles' building demolition and debris removal program initiated after the 1994 Northridge earthquake, and the
+- The City of Los Angeles' building demolition and debris removal program initiated after the 1994 Northridge earthquake

-- County of Humboldt's demolition program after the 1992 earthquakes.
+- The County of Humboldt's demolition program after the 1992 earthquakes.

 These demolition programs are offered as examples of how two jurisdictions approached the task of setting up such a program.

 In addition, ideas on how to maximize diversion opportunities, and hints and policy actions undertaken by other jurisdictions after past disasters are offered to help others avoid common pitfalls in implementing a building demolition program.

 Contents: This chapter consists of eight sections as follows:

 Source: The information below is reproduced from the document entitled, Information Regarding Procedures for Management of Northridge Earthquake Related Building Debris, May 6, 1994, compiled by the City of Los Angeles, Environmental Affairs Department.

 City-sponsored program: This section presents an overview of the building demolition and debris removal program established by the City of Los Angeles after the 1994 Northridge earthquake.

 Because a majority of the residents and business owners affected by the earthquake did not have earthquake insurance, the City offered demolition services at no cost.
 Because this was a City-sponsored program, FEMA reimbursement was available to the city.